Skip to main content

 PR workflow

-1. Create a branch from main with the naming convention above
+1. Create a branch from develop with the naming convention above

 2. Make your changes — Keep PRs focused on a single concern

-3. Run the quality gate — All four commands must pass
+3. Run the quality gate — All four commands must pass; use bun run format if formatting needs to be fixed

 4. Push and create a PR — Include a clear description of what and why